CNIC-Proteomics/nf-PTM-compass/README.md

 If you are using a Windows operating system, refer to the section [Install WSL on Windows](docs/WSL.md) to set up a Linux operating system on your Windows machine.

+The pipeline has been tested with the `Ubuntu-22.04` distribution.

 ## Install Singularity

+Singularity is written in Go, and may require a newer version of Go than is available in the repositories of your distribution.

+The pipeline has been tested with Go `1.22.1` and the `4.1.2` version of Singularity.

 For more information, read the [How to install Singularity](docs/SingularityCE.md) section.